hashicorp/puppet-bootstrap/README.md

   each script for details on the parameters.
 * Uses only _built-in_ software to install Puppet.
 These scripts have no external dependencies over the base install of their OS.
-* Installs Puppet agent and Facter.
+* Installs Puppet agent, Facter, and Hiera.
 * Does _not_ auto-start the Puppet agent service on the machine.
 Your bootstrap can choose to do this in addition to these scripts, if you'd like.